spacether/openapi-generator/samples/openapi3/client/petstore/python/docs/Fruit.md

 # Fruit

-a schema that tests oneOf
+a schema that tests oneOf and includes a schema level property
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------